SVBRD-LLM: Self-Verifying Behavioral Rule Discovery for Autonomous Vehicle Identification: Methodology

-\textit{Reflection Task: Please deeply analyze the fundamental reasons why this rule fails in these cases.
-Consider:} \begin{itemize} \item \textit{Whether the current threshold settings are reasonable and whether there are boundary conditions that need dynamic adjustment} \item \textit{Whether the applicable scenarios of the rule are too broad or too restrictive and whether necessary contextual constraints are missing} \item \textit{Whether a single feature is sufficient for discrimination or whether other features need to be combined to form composite rules} \item \textit{Whether this rule has sufficient generalization capability and should be retained, modified, or deleted} \end{itemize}
+\begin{itemize} \item Whether the current threshold settings are reasonable and whether there are boundary conditions that need dynamic adjustment. \item Whether the applicable scenarios of the rule are too broad or too restrictive and whether necessary contextual constraints are missing. \item Whether a single feature is sufficient for discrimination or whether other features need to be combined to form composite rules. \item Whether this rule has sufficient generalization capability and should be retained, modified, or deleted. \end{itemize}

-\textit{Refinement Suggestion Requirements: Please provide specific refinement solutions, including recommended values for threshold adjustments, contextual constraints to be added, recommended feature combination methods, and complete expressions of refined rules.
-Simultaneously provide qualitative analysis of the expected effects of the refinement solution, explaining why the refinement can resolve current failure issues.}
+The model outputs specific refinement solutions, including recommended values for threshold adjustments, contextual constraints to be added, recommended feature combination methods, and complete expressions of refined rules.
+The refinement operation is formalized as: